 Anyone reading the comments from federal employees on sites such as FedSmith.com may come to the conclusion that there are a large number of federal employees who are unhappy and not afraid to express their discontent.

 Complaints most often concern pay, performance management, supervisory skills (or lack thereof) and benefits.
-(Check out comments for this one article to see a small sample of some concerns about pay and benefits or comments on performance management in this sample article.)

 No doubt some of these concerns are based on experience and the nature of the federal personnel system.

 But there is one large benefit that most federal employees would agree is very beneficial to many of the large number of federal employees planning on walking out the door and turning in the federal employee badge.

 And the benefit is looming large.
 The federal government is particularly vulnerable to the coming baby boomer retirements.
 While the average age of the American worker has increased over the past decade, the federal civil service has twice as many workers over age 45 (60 percent) as the private sector (31 percent).
 According to the Office of Personnel Management (OPM), among all full-time permanent employees in the federal workforce as of October 2004, 58 percent of supervisory and 42 percent of non-supervisory workers will be eligible to retire by the end of FY 2010.

 Many of these federal employees who are planning to retire are under the Civil Service Retirement System (CSRS).
 Federal employees who started work in the mid-eighties are under the Federal Employees Retirement System (FERS).

 The CSRS system is a throwback.
 It was created in the 1920’s–before Social Security was created and at a time when most people did not have any retirement system.
 The CSRS system is a defined pension benefit plan.
 With this system, you can figure out (with some work, a little luck and a good software program or very knowledgeable human resources retirement specialist) how much you will receive in your retirement check.